Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 Severe fatigue

-Flare-related fatigue is more than being tired; it is a profound lack of energy that often persists even after rest or sleep, as reported in studies of women with fibromyalgia.
+Flare-related fatigue is more than being tired; it is a profound lack of energy that persists even after rest or sleep, as reported in studies of women with fibromyalgia.

 Cognitive difficulties (“fibro fog”)